Schizophreniform Disorder Symptoms

-Schizophreniform disorder is distinguished from schizophrenia by its duration: an episode of the disorder (including prodromal, active, and residual phases) lasts at least 1 month but less than 6 months.
+The characteristic symptoms of schizophreniform disorder are identical to those of schizophrenia, but schizophreniform disorder is distinguished by its duration.
+An episode of the disorder (including prodromal, active, and residual phases) lasts at least one month but less than 6 months.

-In some cases, the diagnosis is given as provisional because it is uncertain if the individual will recover from the disturbance within the 6-month period.
+In some cases, the diagnosis is provisional because it is unclear whether the individual will recover from the disturbance within the 6-month period.
 If the disturbance persists beyond 6 months, the diagnosis should be changed to schizophrenia.
+Individuals who recover from schizophreniform disorder are projected to have a better functional prognosis.

-Another way this disorder differs from schizophrenia is that, in schizophreniform disorder, impaired social and occupational functioning are not required criteria.
+Another way schizophreniform disorder differs from schizophrenia is that impaired social and occupational functioning are not required criteria.
 While such impairments may potentially be present, they are not necessary for a diagnosis of schizophreniform disorder.
 However, most individuals experience dysfunction in several areas of daily functioning, such as school or work, interpersonal relationships, and self-care.
-Individuals who recover from schizophreniform disorder are projected to have a better functional prognosis.

-2. Hallucinations (see schizophrenia for elaborated description of symptoms)
+- Hallucinations (see schizophrenia for elaborated description of symptoms)

-3. Disorganized speech (communication is incoherent or seems like a “word salad”; frequent derailment of ideas)
+- Disorganized speech (communication is incoherent or seems like a “word salad”; frequent derailment of ideas)

-4. Disorganized or catatonic behavior.
+- Disorganized or catatonic behavior

-Medina, J. (2014).
+Medina, J. (2020).
 Schizophreniform Disorder Symptoms.
 Psych Central.
-Retrieved on July 29, 2014, from http://psychcentral.com/disorders/schizophreniform-disorder-symptoms/
+Retrieved on October 30, 2020, from https://psychcentral.com/disorders/schizophreniform-disorder-symptoms/